OmarElNaja/MyTour/README.md

 his/her list of daily deliveries.

 ## Demo
+This demo shows how the application can be used to navigate the map of Toronto.

 ### Zooming and Moving Around
 Users can zoom in and out and move around to explore a city.